microprediction/timemachines/README.md

     pip install whatever --no-use-pep517

 ### Development
-You may wish to use [act](https://github.com/nektos/act) to run the Github test [actions](https://github.com/microprediction/timemachines/tree/main/.github/workflows)
+The package is setup for *pytest* and we rely pretty heavily on Github actions.
+You may wish to use [act](https://github.com/nektos/act) to run the Github [actions](https://github.com/microprediction/timemachines/tree/main/.github/workflows) locally.

 ### Quick start